 Best Premium Pressure Relief

-The Herman Miller Embody was specifically designed by physicians and biomechanics experts to distribute seating pressure evenly.
+Physicians and biomechanics experts built the Herman Miller Embody to distribute seating pressure evenly.
 Instead of a standard foam block, the seat pan uses a matrix of plastic pixels suspended on a flexible framework.
 Our pressure mapping tests showed the Embody eliminates hot spots entirely, distributing weight across your entire buttocks and thighs.
 This prevents the concentrated focal pressure that aggravates an inflamed sciatic nerve.
 The Backfit adjustment allows you to tune the backrest to match the exact natural curve of your spine, keeping your head balanced over your pelvis.
 The seat depth mechanism rolls the front fabric under the chair, avoiding a hard gap.

 The Embody emits audible squeaks and creaks when you stretch, which frustrates users expecting silent operation for $1,600.
 It also lacks an adjustable lumbar depth dial, relying entirely on the overarching Backfit curve.
 If your sciatica requires aggressive, targeted lumbar pressure, this chair falls short.
 But if your pain stems from thigh compression and poor weight distribution, the Embody provides unmatched suspension.